Distinguishing Power of 4-Legendrian Permutation Racks: 4-Legendrian Racks

+\begin{rmk} For all racks $(X,\tr)$, the maps $\id_X$, $\pi$, and $\pi\inv$ are GL-structures, though they are not necessarily all distinct.
+Thus, every rack can be equipped with at least one 4-Legendrian structure; a similar statement holds for GL-racks but not for Legendrian racks. \end{rmk}

-\begin{remark} In his PhD thesis introducing 4-Legendrian racks, Kimura \cite[Sec.\ 4.2]{kimura-thesis} defined a 4-Legendrian rack as a sextuple $(X,\tr,\ul,\ur,\dl,\dr)$ in which $(X,\tr)$ is a rack and $\ul,\ur,\dl,\dr\colon X\to X$ are functions that satisfy the following eight axioms for all $x,y\in X$:
+We comment on the relationship between our definition of 4-Legendrian racks and the original definition.
+In his PhD thesis introducing 4-Legendrian racks, Kimura \cite[Sec.\ 4.2]{kimura-thesis} defined a 4-Legendrian rack as a sextuple $(X,\tr,\ul,\ur,\dl,\dr)$ in which $(X,\tr)$ is a rack and $\ul,\ur,\dl,\dr\colon X\to X$ are functions that satisfy the following eight axioms for all $x,y\in X$:

 Morphisms in this category are defined in the obvious way.